 By Kate Pauley, MFTC

 One of the most pervasive mental health disorders in America is Substance Use Disorder (SUD).
 According to the 2017 National Survey on Drug Use and Health, 1 in 12 Americans suffers from a substance use disorder.
-Substance usage affects almost every family in America, but how do you tell the difference between a casual glass of wine and a substance use disorder?
+Substance usage affects almost every family in America, but how do you tell the difference between what is a substance use disorder and what is just a casual glass of wine?

 How do you know if there is a problem?